rjrodger/gubu/README.md

 // TypeScript
 import { Gubu, GubuShape } from 'gubu'

-// Normally you just let this be inferred: const shape: GubuShape = Gubu(123)
+// GubuShape is inferred:
+const shape = Gubu(123) // shape is a generic GubuShape
 ```

 The shape validator function has arguments: